StorkSMS/Stork-SMS-Dapp/docs/getting-started/prerequisites.md

 For the best mobile experience, we recommend using:
 1. **Phantom Mobile App** - Open dapp.stork-sms.net in the built-in browser
 2. **Solflare Mobile App** - Use the dApp browser feature
+3. **MWA (Mobile Wallet Adapter) on Android** - Just make sure you have Phantom or Solflare installed (supports Seeker wallet too)
-3. This ensures seamless wallet integration and transaction signing
+4. This ensures seamless wallet integration and transaction signing

 ## 4. Internet Connection